-Ramón Luis Ayala Rodríguez, also known as Daddy Yankee or simply "DY", was born on February 3th, 1977, in Río Piedras, Puerto Rico.
-He's known as the King of Reggaeton as has been active for over 20 years.
+Ramón Luis Ayala Rodríguez, also known as Daddy Yankee or simply "DY", was born on February 3, 1977 in Río Piedras, Puerto Rico.
+He is known as the King of Reggaeton and has been active for more than 20 years.

-Growing up, Yankee aspired to be a professional baseball player, but was shot in his leg by a stray bullet while taking a break from a studio recording session with DJ Playero.
-He spent roughly one year and a half recovering from the wound, and the bullet was never removed.
+Still a boy, Yankee aspired to be a professional baseball player, but he was shot in the leg while resting from a studio recording session with DJ Playero.
+He spent about a year and a half recovering from the wound, and the bullet was never removed.

-In 1997, he collaborated on the song "The Profecy" with the American rapper Nas, who was an inspiration for him while growing up.
+In 1997, he collaborated on the song "The Profecy" with the American rapper Nas, who was an inspiration for him as a child.

-In 2004, Yankee had his first worldwide hit, "Gasolina", which introduced Reggaeton to audiences around the world.
-The album containing the song, "Barrio Fino, won the Latin Grammy for Best Urban Music Album, and became the bestselling Latin album of the 2000s.
-The album was popular in the United States, Latin America, Europe, and even Japan.
+In 2004, Yankee had its first worldwide hit, "Gasolina," which introduced Reggaeton to audiences around the world.
+The album that contains the song, "Barrio Fino", won the Latin Grammy for Best Urban Music Album and became the best-selling Latin album of the 2000s.
+The album was very popular in the United States, Latin America, Europe and even Japan.

-In 2006, "Time" magazine named Yankee one of the 100 most influential people in the world, citing the 2 Million copies of albums sold, his $20 Million contract with the record label Interscope, and an endorsement deal with Pepsi.
-Around that same time, he started a rivalry with the artist Don Omar, who refers to himself as "King of Kings".
+In 2006, the magazine "Time" named Yankee as one of the 100 most influential people in the world, citing the 2 million copies sold, its 20 million dollar contract with the Interscope label and an agreement with Pepsi.
+Around that same time, he began a rivalry with artist Don Omar, who refers to himself as "King of Kings."